Hawfinch: British Isles

 In the 18th century, the hawfinch was recorded as only a rare winter visitor in Britain.
 The first breeding record was early in the 19th century; by the early 1830s, a well-documented colony was established at Epping Forest in Essex, and breeding was also recorded in other counties east and south of London.
 Further expansion of the range continued through the 19th and 20th centuries, with breeding occurring as far north as Aberdeenshire by 1968–1972.
 Peak numbers were in the period 1983–1990.
 Subsequently, there has been a significant decline of between 37% and 45% between 1990–1999.

 Southeastern England is the stronghold of the hawfinch in Britain.
 One well-known site is Bedgebury Pinetum, where flocks gather to roost in winter.
 The species is also found in the New Forest; a central roost site exists here, at the Blackwater Arboretum.
 The only Sussex stronghold is at Westdean Woods in West Sussex, while in Surrey they are regularly seen at Bookham Common in winter.
 Formerly, hawfinches were regularly encountered in the Windsor Great Park area in winter, though no sizeable gatherings have been reported since the mid-1990s.
 The recent (2007–11) BTO Bird Atlas shows no evidence of the hawfinch breeding anywhere in this area; the reasons why are unclear.

 In Devon (southwestern England), the hawfinch is largely confined to the upper Teign Valley.
 In western England and Wales, two areas in which hawfinches reliably occur are the Forest of Dean and the Wyre Forest.
 In Eastern England, the hawfinch is present in the Breckland of East Anglia.
 In northern England, hawfinches are regularly found in a small number of locations.
 Prime sites include Fountains Abbey in Yorkshire and Hulne Park in Northumberland.

-Hawfinches can be seen at Cromford Derbyshire near the canal and at Clumber Park (Nottinghamshire) near the chapel.
+Hawfinches can be seen at Cromford (Derbyshire) near the canal and the parish church, Rufford Abbey (Nottinghamshire) near the car-park, and at Clumber Park (Nottinghamshire) near the chapel.
 In Scotland, Scone Palace near Perth is the most well-known site in Scotland for hawfinches.
 Formerly, they also occurred in the Royal Botanic Garden Edinburgh.
 In Ireland, they are an annual winter visitor in small numbers: they are most often seen at Curraghchase Forest Park in County Limerick, where a flock of between 15 and 30 birds occurs each winter.
 A few birds also turn up in Dublin most years.